 When it comes to website design, the banner is an essential element.
 It's usually the first thing visitors see when they land on your page, and it's a great way to make a good first impression.
 But where should you place the banner in HTML?The answer depends on the contents of the banner.
 Generally, it should be placed at the top of the page and span the entire width.

 If it's not particularly important, you can place it as a section.
 To ensure that assistive technologies can identify the banner, you should use a role%3Dbanner statement.
 Each page should only have one banner header.
 The banner typically includes elements such as a logo or corporate identity, possibly a site-specific search tool, and is usually what your marketing team would call the site's header or top banner.
 It should extend across the full width of the window, but the content must be within 800 pixels in the center.

-The banner function is used to define a global site header, which typically includes a logo, company name, search icon, and possibly a slogan, usually at the top of the page.
-By default, the HTML5 element has the same meaning as the banner reference, unless it is a descendant of,,, or, at which point the header of that section is and is not the equivalent of the site-wide banner.
-Since this is the main header of the site, we have added the banner milestone function to the container element.
+If you want to add a thin banner at the top of the page like an orange notification banner, you can place it in a separate div below the role%3Dbanner box.
+The banner function is used to define a global site header, which typically includes a logo, company name, search icon, and possibly a slogan.
+By default, the HTML5 element has the same meaning as the banner reference, unless it is a descendant of article, separate, main, navigation, or section.
+Since this is the main header of the site, you should add the banner milestone function to the container element.